qlem/qlstatus/README.md

 ### Critical thresholds
 For modules that have a critical threshold (battery, cpu usage, temperature and memory), you can enable the support of the spectrwm colors `enable_spectrwm_colors = 1` and set the index of the desired spectrwm foreground color to use when the module value reach the critical threshold `critical_color_index = n`.

+### Power notifications
+By default notifications related to the battery are enabled.
+Change the value of the option `battery_notifications` to enable or disable power notifications.

+Three notifications can be send:
+- when the battery is fully charged
+- when the AC adpater is plugged
+- when the battery reach the critical threshold

+You can choose a desired icon for each of these notifications through the options `battery_notify_icon_full`, `battery_notify_icon_plugged` and `battery_notify_icon_low`.
+These options accept an icon name.

 ## License
 MIT